 The Directorate of Open, Distance and e-Learning was formed in July 2020 out of the realization that there is a need to enrich and broaden the learning experience of all students within the University.
 This has also been driven largely by the desire of the University to establish alternative and innovative opportunities to complement the face-to-face teaching and learning methods.
-The Directorate works with all Schools in enabling them to deliver teaching and learning to all students within the University.
+The Directorate works with all Schools to enable them to deliver teaching and learning to all students within the University.

 Dr. Nicholas W. Makau, PSK, MKNS

-Directorate of Open, Distance and e-Learning (ODeL)
+Director, Directorate of Open, Distance and e-Learning (ODeL)